Paulpauladq/IssueTrackerWebApp/README.md

 ### Automated
 * add customized commands in package.json to allow customized commands to be run

+### Summary
+  It was fun to get familiar with the tools like Express and Node.JS.
+The MERN stack is very convenient to use and easy to understand.

 ## Chapter 3
 ### Issue Tracker
 * add classes representing components of issue trackers